a-t-em/Binary-Image-Classification-Cat-Dog/README.md

 This is a simple CNN model.
 The model was trained without a pretrained base layer and utilizes a simple helper function to extract image and label data from the Kaggle dataset directory.
 It achieves an accuracy of around 70% on a held out test dataset of ~5,000 images.

 **freeCodeCamp Model**<br>
 This model uses MobileNetV2 as a base layer for a Keras Sequential model.
 The images were augmented using ImageDataGenerator to improve prediction accuracy.
-It achieves near 100% accuracy on the 50 images in the testing batch for this project.
+It achieves over 90% accuracy on the 50 images in the testing batch for this project.